shanapu/MyJailbreak/README.md

 This plugins allows players to open a menu with , (buyammo) Key or command.
-It will show different menus for Terrorist, Counter-Terrorist & Warden.
+It will show different menus for Terrorist, Counter-Terrorist & Warden. the menu shows only features that are turned on (e.g at event days)

 based/merged/used code/idea plugins: